Lambda123Design/LLMOps-and-AIOps-Skills/README.md

 ### Next is temperature; Higher the temperature, more creative our model is; More creative more hallucinative, if suppose we have given Virat Kohli, it can detect as other clebrity, so give it in between 0.2-0.5

+#### "Full Documentation.md" file of tutor in GitHub has every steps that we have to do for Deployment

 **A. AI Anime Recommender Project**

 **E. Celebrity Detector and QnA**